bernard0047/Profile-Exposer/README.md

 ### Running the Crawler
 Navigate to directory `Crawler/`
 To run the crawler with default settings, just use:

 	scrapy crawl mygovscraper

 The default running time for the crawler is 3 minutes.
 To run the crawler for a specific amount of time, use:

 	scrapy crawl mygovscraper -s CLOSESPIDER_TIMEOUT = {time in secs}

 Other specific settings to configure the crawler can be found on official scrapy documentation.

 ### Post processing
-Navigate to directory `Crawler/`
+Navigate to directory `Crawler/` and run:
-Run:

 	python postprocess.py